 Hosting is one of those things that will make or break you.
 When someone shares your pin on Pinterest, you are going to want to make sure your host can handle that traffic.
 I have used a few options out there that I would strongly steer you away from.
 My favorite?
 By far, I prefer Black Chicken Host.
 Their customer service is outstanding.
 If you are a newbie or even just someone who prefers not to have to know a lot about the technical side, you will LOVE Black Chicken.
 Plus, they are very reasonable.

-I can easily set up autoresponders that are specifically tailored to my readers’ behavior, clicks, and optin choicess.
-Not only is this great for establishing a relationship with my community, it also helps raise sales on a consistent basis.
-The best part is that setting up one of these funnels in Convertkit takes only 5 minutes or less.
+I can easily set up autoresponders that are specifically tailored to my readers’ behavior, clicks, and opt-in choices.
+Not only is this great for establishing a relationship with my community, but it also helps raise sales on a consistent basis.
+The best part is that setting up one of these funnels in Convertkit takes only five minutes or less.
 That’s a win for any business.

 Store and Affiliates—>

-The most common question I get is about the resources I use to run my store.
-Of course, the store would be nothing without Convertkit and Leadpages to back it up, but we do use a few other tools in the background.
-The store itself is built on Woo Commerce.
-It’s a totally free plugin, but does require some extras here and there to make it run.
-We have it installed on a theme that is specifically designed as an ecommerce store for Woo commerce platform.
-That makes all the difference in the way it looks.
+The most common question I get about how I blog is about the resources I use to run my store.
+Of course, the store would be nothing without Convertkit and LeadPages to back it up, but we do use a few other tools in the background.
+The store itself is built on Shopify.
+It’s a really great way to build an online store but it does have a cost.
+You can try a free 14-day trial to check it out and see if it’s right for you.

-Our affiliate platform is built on iDev Affiliates.
-This is the most accurate and consistent program out there.
-It’s not the cheapest, but you get what you pay for, right?
-I have been very thankful that we switched.
+Our affiliate platform is built on Affiliately.
 Payouts are simple.
-Users have a better experience and best of all, I know everyone is getting paid what they actually earn.
+Users have a great experience and, best of all, I know everyone is getting paid what they actually earn.